dtries/Bamazon/README.md

           * The item purchase prompt is displayed again.

 ## Manager Portal
-1. Enter 'node bamazonManager.js'for the manager view portal.
+1. Enter 'node bamazonManager.js' for the manager view portal.
 1. Welcome message appears as well as instructions to select desired action from list using arrow keys.
    * List contains five options:
      1. View products for sale